Food for Thought: Are Your Section 301 Exclusions Approaching Their Expiration Date?

 Of course, you do!

 The USTR is asking the trade community at-large to submit comments on previously granted exclusions prior to their planned expiration date.
-They are seeking comments from importers and other interested parties to determine if the imposition of duties will result in sever economic harm.
+They are seeking comments from importers and other interested parties to determine if the imposition of duties will result in severe economic harm.

 Much like recipes, not every exclusion will have the same result.
 All product exclusions are evaluated on a case-by-case basis but can be extended for up to 12 months from the date of the FR publication (if granted).